 The Amanda Company recommends using mailbox 994 as the first hot_box, but you can use any valid mailbox.
-Use the mailbox screen to create the mailbox that will process the PCPM tone.
-See Administering Amanda@Work.Place for information about creating mailboxes.
+Use the Users screen of Amanda Standalone or the Mailbox window of Amanda Administrator to create the mailbox that will process the PCPM tone.
+See Administering Amanda@Work.Group/DOS for information about creating mailboxes.